SFDO-Tooling/CumulusCI/docs/robot_new.rst

    Take screenshot of landing page
       Capture page screenshot

-When the browser opens, the test case takes a screenshot, which can be a useful tool when trying to debug your tests (though it should only be used when necessary since screenshots can take up a lot of disk space). ``Suite Teardown`` then calls the ``Delete records and close browser`` keyword to complete the test.
+When the browser opens, the test case takes a screenshot, which can be a useful tool when debugging tests (though it should only be used when necessary since screenshots can take up a lot of disk space). ``Suite Teardown`` then calls the ``Delete records and close browser`` keyword to complete the test.
 These simple yet foundational steps are essential to effective browser testing with robot.

 .. note::
-    Because this test case calls ``Open test browser``, a window appears on your screen while the test is running.
+    Because this test case calls ``Open test browser``, a window appears on your screen while the test runs.

 To run this test from the command line: